Moliy: Early life

 Moliy was born and brought up in Accra, Ghana.
-She moved to Florida in 2021.
 She spent time in both Ghana and the United States during her upbringing.
 She moved to the United States for college but later returned to Ghana in 2019, citing difficulties with adjusting to academic and financial pressures abroad.
 Her decision to return was followed by the start of her music career in Ghana.
+She moved to Florida in 2021.
 In interviews, she has discussed how her early creative efforts included sharing freestyles and original material on social media platforms.
 These activities eventually contributed to her recognition in the local music scene.

 Career

 Moliy has stated that her songwriting often reflects personal experiences and observations.
 She has also addressed topics related to identity and artistic independence in several public interviews.
 In 2020, Moliy released her debut EP Wondergirl, which gained airplay in The Gambia and Nigeria as well as Kenya.

 In 2024, Moliy released "Shake It to the Max (Fly)" with the Jamaican-born producer Silent Addy.
 The song gained traction on TikTok, and charted in the United Kingdom at number one on the UK Afrobeats Singles Chart and number 13 on the UK singles chart, making it her second hit single.

+In early 2025, a remix version of “Shake It To The Max (FLY)”, featuring Silent Addy, Shenseea, and Skillibeng crossed over a billion streams making her the first non-Caribbean artist to reach such a feat.